 Ducking the vocal effects so that the amplitude of the spatial effects is low during a vocal phrase and then louder as soon as the phrase is done will sound amazing.
 This stops the effects from overpowering the vocals while also adding to the sense of space.

 I often like to increase delay while decreasing reverb during some parts of the song.
 When the song switches to a new segment, I reduce the delay and increase the reverb.
-It’s yet another minor adjustment that adds up to a polished blend.
+It’s yet another minor adjustment that adds up to a polished mix.

 9) Mid-side EQ